Laboratory Technicians

 - Operates and services specialised scientific equipment, undertakes prescribed measurements and analyses and ensures that sterile conditions necessary for some equipment are maintained.

-- Grows cultures of bacteria and viruses, prepares tissue sections and other organic and inorganic material for examination and stains and fixes slides for microscope work.
+- Prepares organic and inorganic material for examination and stains and fixes slides for microscope work.

 - Sets up and assists with the construction and the development of scientific apparatus for experimental, demonstration or other purposes.